 What Is Safety Engineering?

 Safety engineering is a process of analysis and design to assure that a vital piece of equipment will work even if parts of it fail.
 Ideally, Safety engineering is built into the original design process.
 Safety engineers also analyze the safety of a finished design, but changes needed then are likely to be expensive and slow.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

 The Field of Safety Engineering